mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 So that’s why in ancient times Buddha Shakyamuni told his disciples and followers to practice this mindfulness, contemplating the body as impure.
 Not only in Buddhism, but also in Christian monasteries they practice this, looking at human skeletons.
 That is very common, not only in Buddhist practice.

 But Dogen Zenji understands this practice very deeply, so his teaching is quite different.
-He gives this teaching in *Shobogenzo*.
+He gives this teaching in *Shōbōgenzō*.

-*Shobogenzo* is already translated into English, but we don’t understand it completely when we read it.
+*Shōbōgenzō* is already translated into English, but we don’t understand it completely when we read it.
 Even the Japanese don’t understand it.
 So if you translate it, it’s just like reading the Japanese.
 If you just read it, it doesn’t make sense.
 But it’s very deep understanding.

 [I will start with] one translation by Nishiyama.
 First of all I want to read it, but I don’t expect you to understand it.
 If you read this explanation of mindfulness in Japanese, it’s kind of like repeating a magic spell. [...]